teradici/deploy/dev/domain-controller/README.md

 ![Img](http://www.teradici.com/web-help/CAM/CAMPOCDiagram.png)

  ## Account Requirements
-In order to successfully deploy CAM you are required to have the following external data stores:
+In order to successfully deploy CAM you are required to have the following external data store:
 * Private Deployment Metadata
-* Standard Deployment ARM Templates
-* Standard Deployment DSC packages and binaries

 NOTE: For customised deployments the Customer Deployment and DSC package and binaries store will need to be available.